 44. When Interviewing Banks And Financial Institutions, Don’t:

 NEVER mention that you are looking to borrow money.
 That’s what 99% of the people who walk into banks today say.
 And you know what, it reeks of desperation!
 Always mention that you are looking to establish a new financial relationship.

 Be a bum and walk around with your hat in your hand.
 YOU are in control; YOU are driving the show here.
 Avoid appearing nervous; it will affect your ability to pitch your deal with confidence.
 Again, it goes right back to the practice bit.
 You must rehearse beforehand.

 45. Consolidate Fragmented Industries.

-Let’s face it, starting from scratch with a brand new business takes years and years of hard, dedicated work.
-Even then, you’re looking on average at roughly 3 to 5% profit margins.
-However, when you build groups of enterprise through acquisitions, the rewards are exponential and the time frame is considerably short.
+Let’s face it, starting from scratch with a brand new business takes years and years of hard work.
+Even then, you’re looking, on average, at roughly 3 to 5% profit margins.
+However, when you build groups of enterprises through acquisitions, the rewards are exponential and the time frame is considerably short.

 46. When It Comes To Purchasing, The Majority Of The Choice Stems From Emotion.

-If there’s one thing car dealerships are really good at it, it’s using this statement above to their advantage.
-They know the moment you test drive a new vehicle off the lot, you will more than often, fall in love with it.
-However, it doesn’t matter what you’re selling, the rule applies for unloading a business as well.
+If there’s one thing car dealerships are really good at, it’s using this statement above to their advantage.
+They know the moment you test drive a new vehicle off the lot, you will, more often than not, fall in love with it.
+However, it doesn’t matter what you’re selling; the rule applies to unloading a business as well.